Saturday-Sunday, October 21-22, 2017

 Localize It!
 What Resilience Looks Like

-- Frances Moore Lappe, author Diet for A Small Planet and founder Small Planet Institute
+- Frances Moore Lappe, author of Diet for A Small Planet and founder and director, Small Planet Institute

 - Helena Norberg Hodge, Founder and Director, Local Futures

 - Author and filmmaker Helena Norberg-Hodge is a pioneer of the ‘new economy’ movement.
 Through writing and public lectures on three continents, she has been promoting an economics of personal, social and ecological well-being for more than thirty years.
 She is a widely respected analyst of the impact of the global economy on communities, local economies, and personal identity, and is a leading proponent of ‘localization’, or decentralization, as a means of countering those impacts.

 - Chuck Collins, senior policy analyst, Institute for Policy Studies